fujihack/fujihack/README.md

 make hack.bin model=xf1
 ```
 That target will compile `hack.bin`, which is the bare ARM binary that is sent over by USB
 to the camera.
-The `hack` can be used to compile, and then send to the camera with a python
+The `hack` target can be used to compile, and then send code to the camera with a python
 script in the `ptp/` directory.

+You can place custom code in `main.c`.

 The makefile is set up to remove all unused variables and function in order to save space,
 the patch normally writes into a limited area in RAM.